-- Primary Assignment Orientation courses.
-A total of \$226,455 was expended and/or encumbered to pay for the PAO courses that provide new judges and subordinate judicial officers with an intense immersion into their primary assignment (e.g., civil, criminal, probate, family, juvenile, or traffic), with a heavy emphasis on, detailed procedures and protocols, and classroom exercises designed to test skills in the assignment.
+• Primary Assignment Orientation (PAO).
+A total of \$138,870 was expended and/or encumbered to pay for the PAO courses that provide new judges and subordinate judicial officers with an intense immersion into their primary assignment (e.g., civil, criminal, probate, family, juvenile, or traffic), with a heavy emphasis on detailed procedures and protocols and classroom exercises designed to test skills in the assignment.
 The courses are typically offered at one of three venues throughout the year, and some of the courses are offered multiple times.

-Some are also available to experienced judges who are moving into a new assignment and to judges returning to an assignment after an assignment in another department. - All the PAO courses are taught by judicial faculty who have been specifically trained for this education program and who are acknowledged experts in these assignments.
+All of the PAO courses are taught by judicial faculty who have been specifically trained for this education program and who are acknowledged experts in these assignments.
 Because these programs focus deeply on the major bench assignments, the Assigned Judges Program relies heavily on the PAO courses to provide its judges with the education and training they need to be able to take assignments that many retired judges never had during their active careers.
-PAO courses are statewide programs, offered throughout the year, that provide judges and subordinate judicial officers from all over the state the opportunity to network with their colleagues and learn the different ways that various courts do the work of judging.
+PAO courses are statewide programs, offered throughout the year, that provide judges and subordinate judicial officers from all over the state the opportunity to learn with and from their colleagues and learn the different ways that various courts do the work of judging.
 This collaboration encourages the cohesiveness of the bench, as well as the fair administration of justice statewide.
 Educating judges to understand the rules and issues of ethics and fairness enhances public confidence in the judiciary and promotes access to justice.